Kinovarobotics/Kinova-kortex2_Gen3_G3L/linked_md/cpp_error_management.md

 <a id="markdown-async-function" name="async-function"></a>

 ## Async method
-If an async function is used, exceptions must be used to catch any error triggered by the Kortex API.
+If an async function is used, exceptions must be used to catch any error triggered by the KINOVA KORTEX™ API.
 The exception is thrown during the execution of the ``get()`` function.

 <a id="markdown-example-async" name="async-example"></a>
 #### Async example